 ACTIVITY STAGE 1b: Consider any relevant cautions, interactions or adverse drug reactions.
 Provide advice to the individual and obtain informed consent 2 .
 Record individual's consent 2 and ensure vaccinator, if another person, is informed of the vaccine product to be administered.
-Name, strength & formulation of drug Inactivated influenza vaccine suspension in a pre-filled syringe, including: adjuvanted quadrivalent influenza vaccine (aQIV), Fluad Tetra ▼ cell-based quadrivalent influenza vaccine (QIVc), Flucelvax® Tetra ▼ egg-grown quadrivalent influenza vaccine (QIVe) recombinant quadrivalent influenza vaccine (QIVr), Supemtek ▼ Note: This protocol does not include high-dose quadrivalent influenza vaccine (QIV-HD) or trivalent influenza vaccines as these vaccines are not eligible for re-imbursement under the NHS influenza vaccination programme for the 2021 to 2022 season.
-The vaccines that are available for the 2021 to 2022 influenza immunisation programme are listed at Influenza vaccine: ovalbumin content Some influenza vaccines are restricted for use in particular age groups.
-The SPC for individual products should always be referred to.
-Summary table o of which influenza vaccines to offer (by age) Age Inactivated influenza vaccine to c individuals (see Criteria for in 6 months to under 2 years Offer a suitable QIVe.
-2 years to 18 years If LAIV is contraindicated (or it is otherwise unsuitable) offer QIVc 5 18 years to Offer QIVc or QIVr. under 65 years Or, if QIVc or QIVr are not available, offer QIVe.
-65 years and Offer aQIV. over 6 Or, if aQIV is not available, offer QIVc or QIVr.
-It is recommended that aQIV is offered 'off-label' to those who become 65 years of age before 31 March 2022 (see Off-label use section).
-Legal category Prescription only medicine (POM).
-Black triangle▼ QIVc, QIVr and a QIV products are black triangle.
-QIVe vaccine from Viatris (formerly Mylan) is black triangle.
+Name, strength & formulation of drug Inactivated influenza vaccine suspension in a pre-filled syringe, including: adjuvanted quadrivalent influenza vaccine (aQIV) cell-based quadrivalent influenza vaccine (QIVc) egg-grown quadrivalent influenza vaccine (QIVe) recombinant quadrivalent influenza vaccine (QIVr), Supemtek ▼ Note: This protocol does not include high-dose quadrivalent influenza vaccine (QIV-HD) or trivalent influenza vaccines as these vaccines are not eligible for re-imbursement under the NHS influenza vaccination programme for the 2022 to 2023 season, see All influenza vaccines marketed in the UK for the 2022 to 2023 season. accines are restricted for use in particular age groups. idual products should always be referred to.
+Summary table o of which influenza vaccines to offer (by age) Age Inactivated influenza vaccine to offer eligible individuals (see Criteria for inclusion) 6 months to Offer QIVe under 2 years For egg-allergic children under 2 years it is advised that QIVc may be offered off-label (see Cautions).
+2 years to under 18 years If LAIV is contraindicated (or it is otherwise unsuitable) offer $QIVc^5$ 18 years to under 65 years Offer QIVc or QIVr Or, if QIVc or QIVr are not available, offer QIVe.
+65 years 6 and Offer aQIV or QIVr over 7 Or, if aQIV or QIVr is not available, offer QIVc For those aged 64 who turn 65 years of age before 31 March 2023, aQIV may be offered off-label.
+Legal category Prescription only medicine (POM) Black triangle▼ QIVc, QIVr and a QIV products are black triangle.
+The QIVe vaccine from Viatris (formerly Mylan), Influvac® sub-unit Tetra, is black triangle.
 This information was accurate at the time of writing.
 See product SPCs for indication of current black triangle status.
-Off-label use The aQIV is licensed for administration to individuals aged 65 years and over.
-It may be administered under this protocol to 64 year olds turning 65 Continued over page years of age by 31 March 2022 in accordance with the recommendations for the national influenza immunisation programme for the 2021 to 2022 group.
+Off-label use Continued over page Where a vaccine is recommended off-label, as part of the consent process, consider informing the individual/parent/carer that the vaccine is being offered in accordance with national guidance but that this is outside the product licence.

 5 QIVe is suitable to offer to these children but as a second option.
-QIVe has not been procured by PHE for this age group.
+QIVe has not been procured by UKHSA for this age group.